SysCV/idisc/README.md

 ## Code Release

-We release pre-computed predictions for reproducibility.
-However, code and models will be released before CVPR conference (18th June 2023).
+We release here model output predictions for reproducibility.
+Code and model weights will be released before CVPR conference (18th June 2023).

 ## Model Zoo